httpie/http-prompt/CONTRIBUTING.rst

 simply use ``flake8`` in the command line.

 `The Hitchhiker’s Guide to Python`_ provides the best Python coding practices.
-I recommend anyone who wants to write good Python code to read it.
+We recommend anyone who wants to write good Python code to read it.

 Adding Features
 ~~~~~~~~~~~~~~~

 Before you add a new feature, make sure you create an issue making a proposal
-first, because you don't want to waste your time on something that I don't
+first, because you don't want to waste your time on something that the
-agree upon.
+community don't agree upon.

 Python 2 and 3 Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~